 Advanced Academic English for Graduate Students

-Available in Summer
+Available in Summer - in-person instruction

 This intensive six-week program is designed to increase proficiency in spoken and written English, enhance reading and listening skills, and prepare students for studying in a rigorous U.S academic context.
 It also aims to familiarize participants with Columbia University.